UPDATE: THE FINISHING STRAIGHT!

 I launched On London the day after my Guardian columns were brought to an end, and it is now one year old.
 Why spend twelve months earning next to nothing when I could instead have become, oh, I don't know, a goatherd or an opera singer?

 There are two main reasons.
-One is that writing about London has given me more professional satisfaction than anything else I've done in a writing career that began in 1981.
-The other is that I believe in my bones that a website like mine, dedicated to covering the capital's politics, development and culture in detail without conforming to populist dogmas or party lines, is badly needed in these times of rapid change and deep uncertainties.
+One is personal - writing about London has given me more professional satisfaction than anything else I've done in a writing career that began in 1981.
+The other is more important - it is that I believe in my bones that a website like mine, dedicated to covering the capital's politics, development and culture in detail without conforming to populist dogmas or party lines, is badly needed in these times of rapid change and deep uncertainties.

 The longer I've been running On London, the more sure I am of this.
 But to keep the site going and growing for another year or more I need readers' financial support.
 My target of £25,000 is ambitious, but if I hit it I will be able to do the following things and more: